Enoch Aboi

 Overview

-Enoch Joseph Aboi is a PhD Candidate in Africana Studies with a graduate minor in Peace Studies.
+Enoch Joseph Aboi is a PhD Candidate in Africana Studies (historical, political, and social analysis) with a graduate minor in Peace Studies.
 His research is driven by the central question: how can human beings transcend their differences and connect with the Other to foster a non-totalizing solidarity and collective flourishing?
 Having witnessed tragic conflicts that claimed thousands of lives in Kaduna, Nigeria, including the infamous Boko Haram terrorism, and being present at the scene immediately after the 2010 Dogon Nahawa massacre in neighboring Plateau State, where hundreds, predominantly women, children, and the elderly, were brutally killed, his inquiries are deeply rooted in these lived experiences, leading to critical reflections on peaceful coexistence, good governance, and development in pluralistic societies and contexts.
 His research, teaching, and publications are anchored in themes of justice, unity, and progress, focusing on the experiences, intellectual engagements, and contributions of Africans and the African diaspora in knowledge production and global phenomena in the modern world.
 He adopts an interdisciplinary approach, integrating perspectives from philosophy (classical, phenomenological, and ethical), history (history of ideas/intellectual history), sociology (social identity theories), religion, and politics.

 Enoch holds a Master’s in Religion, Ethics, and Politics from Harvard University, a Master’s in Ethics and Philosophy from the University of Jos, Nigeria, a Master of Theology from ECWA Theological Seminary, Jos (JETS), and a Master’s in Africana Studies from Cornell University.